 Originally known as the Center for Ecotourism and Sustainable Development (CESD), CREST was established in 2003 as a bi-coastal institute, with offices at Stanford University and in Washington, DC.
 It was co-founded by Dr. William (Bill) Durham, a highly respected Stanford Professor of Anthropology and a MacArthur "genius" fellow and Dr. Martha Honey, an author and internationally recognized authority on responsible travel who has been named one of world's top 10 eco-travel "watchdogs" by Conde Nast Traveler.

 Durham and Honey first conceived of creating CREST during the United Nations' International Year of Ecotourism in 2002 when Stanford hosted a large conference of leading ecotourism specialists and thinkers.
 CREST was initially a project of the Institute for Policy Studies and shared offices and some staff in Washington with The International Ecotourism Society (TIES).
 After a few years of growth, CREST changed its legal name and became an independent nonprofit organization, registered as a 501(c)(3) in Washington, DC with its own Board of Directors.
+CREST's current Executive Director is Dr. Gregory Miller, who assumed leadership of the organization upon Honey's retirement in 2019.

-The rise of responsible travel in the last quarter of the 20th century challenged the way conventional tourism operates and created the principals and tools to make tourism a force for good.
+The rise of responsible travel in the last quarter of the 20th century challenged the way conventional tourism operates and created the principles and tools to make tourism a force for good.
 Ecotourism (and related concepts) have demonstrated that, if developed responsibly, tourism can help to eliminate rural poverty, foster cultural understanding and peace, educate travelers about special places and indigenous cultures, and provide economic opportunity and pride to local communities and indigenous peoples.

 Yet today many destinations are being negatively impacted by irresponsible tourism.
 One reason is that the tourism industry, despite its size and importance, has suffered from a lack of thoughtful scrutiny and attention – both in public debate and in cutting edge research and analysis.
 As Michael Caruso, Editor-in-Chief of Smithsonian wrote in the magazine's 2013 travel issue, "Tourism has become one of the most powerful, most influential and least-examined forces in the world."
 CREST was created with a goal to counter this deficiency in insightful and cutting edge analysis of the tourism industry.